Facebook tracking pixel

 Creatine functions by replenishing adenosine triphosphate (ATP), the primary energy currency of cells.
 During intense physical exertion, ATP is rapidly depleted.
 Creatine phosphate donates a phosphate group to adenosine diphosphate (ADP), regenerating ATP and sustaining energy availability.
 This process enhances the capacity for high-intensity performance and delays muscle fatigue.
 Notably, creatine is also stored in the brain, where it supports cellular energy metabolism, potentially influencing cognitive functions.

-1. Enhanced Muscle Mass and Strength
+1. Build More Muscle and Strength

 Creatine supplementation has been extensively studied and shown to increase muscle mass and strength, particularly when combined with resistance training.
 This effect is attributed to increased water content in muscle cells and stimulation of muscle protein synthesis.